homearanya/active-escapes/src/pages/tours/northern-drakensberg-horse-trail.md

   order: 8
   image: ../../img/listing/activity-northernhorse.jpg
   title: Overnight Horse Trail - Northern Berg
-  description: 'This multi-day horse trail through the foothills of the Northern Berg, will see you forging mountain streams and galloping wide open plains; as our sure- footed boerperds lead the way.
+  description: 'This multi-day horse trail through the foothills of the Northern Berg, will see you forging mountain streams and galloping wide open plains; as our sure-footed boerperds lead the way.
 Overnighting in snug lodges with catering and luggage support provided.'
 ---